 Put Your Best “No” Face On

-The goal of these timeshare companies is to lure you in, “wow” you with all their amenities, and get you to buy.
-Unfortunately, salespeople who work in the timeshare field are often ruthless when it comes to applying pressure and not taking “no” for an answer.
+The goal of these timeshare companies is to lure you in, wow you with all of their amenities, and close on a sale.
+Unfortunately, salespeople who work in the timeshare field are ruthless when it comes to applying pressure and achieving a sale.

-It will be awkward, sure, but that’s all part of the game.
-If they get you excited about their product and make you feel a sense of urgency, they hope, you’ll be more inclined to buy.
+It might be awkward, but that’s all part of the game.
+Salespeople want to get you excited about their product and make you feel a sense of urgency, so you’ll be more inclined to buy.

 Read the Fine Print

-Last but not least, don’t forget to read the fine print before you agree to a timeshare presentation in exchange for a discounted getaway.
-If you scour the fine print on Westgate Resorts, for example, you’ll find that their deals are only available on limited dates and may not be available to book during peak travel times.
+Don’t forget to read the fine print before you agree to attend a timeshare presentation in exchange for a discounted getaway.
+Some companies put limits on their deal dates, and may not book your visit during peak travel times.

-You can also find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort, tickets to attractions, or resort credits.
-You can also learn whether they aim to upsell you on upgraded rooms, additional nights, or added benefits.
+Find out exactly what is and isn’t covered in the price of your trip, including transportation to and from the resort.
+Check for tickets to attractions, resort food, and beverage credits.
+Be wary of attempts to upsell you on upgraded rooms or additional nights.